asdo92/files-html/README.md

-files-html - Cool indexer html for Apache/Nginx with Bootstrap
+files-html - Cool HTML Indexer for Apache/Nginx with Bootstrap
 ==============================================================

 ### Installation: